joavzmo/DC/TrackProposal.md

   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

-## 5 - Recurrent Neural Networks for Sequence Processing in Python (NEW)
+## 5 - Recurrent Neural Networks for Sequence Processing in Python (new)

 **_Note_**: *The course **_Recurrent Neural Networks for Language Modeling in Python by David Cecchini_**, currently in development, could be well suited here.
 I would like to check its contents in detail.
 According to [DataCamp's roadmap](https://trello.com/b/BLplifUB/datacamp-course-roadmap), the expected live date is September 26, 2019.*